Every business, and I mean every business, needs to collect and use customer feedback.

 Let’s look at the options and the secret gotcha they all have so you can make an informed decision.

-It is easy to pay a lot of money for customer survey tool but that is not viable for a small business.
-So the price has to be right.
+It is easy to pay a lot of money for a customer survey tool but that’s viable for a small business.
+So the price has to be appropriate.

 Time To Implement

 While price is important so is the time it takes to set up the tool.
 Business owners have a lot on their plate and time is probably their most precious resource.